top of page

 This is all in an effort to help homeowners facing significant insurance increases due to FEMA’s updated and expanded flood zone maps.

-Additionally, the proposed legislation would require banks to provide a notice to homeowners explaining that the insurance coverage would only protect the current mortgage interest, but that it may not be sufficient to pay for repairs or property loss.
+Additionally, the proposed legislation would require banks to notify homeowners explaining that the insurance coverage would only protect the current mortgage interest but may not be sufficient to pay for repairs or property loss.

-Flood insurance is compulsory for property owners with mortgages located in certain zones on Flood Insurance Rate Maps.
+Flood insurance is compulsory for property owners with mortgages in specific zones on Flood Insurance Rate Maps.
 These homeowners and businesses have no choice, nor do the banks that service their mortgages, but to have flood insurance.
-Even properties in the new flood zones that do not have mortgages may still be affected, due to heightened building requirements or lower market demand for those properties.
+Even properties in the new flood zones that do not have mortgages may still be affected due to heightened building requirements or lower market demand for those properties.

-This is all important news for restoration contractors in the state of Massachusetts as it will reduce the amount of insurance available for payment on claims.
+This is all-vital news for restoration contractors in Massachusetts as it will reduce the amount of insurance available for payment on claims.

 bottom of page